-Two of the more common types of transcription are general and legal transcription, and most transcription service providers specialize and offer both to their clients.
+Two of the more common types of transcription are general transcription and legal transcription, and many transcription service providers specialize in and offer both to their clients.
 So, what’s the difference?

 It mainly boils down to who needs it.

-Legal transcription involves transcribing legal documents, court proceedings, and dictations, while general transcription encompasses a wider range of topics such as interviews, podcasts, and business meetings.
+Legal transcription involves transcribing legal documents, court proceedings, and dictations, whereas general transcription encompasses a broader range of topics, including interviews, podcasts, and business meetings.

-That means the former is mostly needed by attorneys, law firms, and other legal industry members, and the latter is for everybody else who doesn’t fall into a specific category.
+That means the former is mainly needed by attorneys, law firms, and other members of the legal industry, and the latter is for everyone else who doesn’t fall into a specific category.

 Of course, this marked difference affects how the transcription process is done, how transcribers are trained, and what type of documentation rules and format are required.
 So, let’s get into the nitty-gritty of it all and fully discuss the differences between legal transcription vs. general transcription.